-Voice-enabled dialling is an important feature if you use your cell phone with a headset while driving, or if you’re working with your hands, carrying groceries or cradling baby.
-Once you’ve programmed in your contacts, the phone recognizes the person or place you want to call and does the dialling while you keep your hands on the wheel.
+Voice-enabled dialing is an important feature if you use your cell phone with a headset while driving, or if you’re working with your hands, carrying groceries or cradling baby.
+Once you’ve programmed in your contacts, the phone recognizes the person or place you want to call and does the dialing while you keep your hands on the wheel.

 Wi-Fi-enabled cell phones can connect wirelessly to the internet through your home network or through the ever-increasing availability of Wi-Fi hotspots in public spaces such as restaurants or your favourite coffee shop.
 If you are unsure of your mobile carrier’s roaming policy, turn roaming off and just use the internet when Wi-Fi is available.

 Some cell phones allow you to download game apps, which is a desirable feature for long commutes, spending time in waiting rooms and for keeping younger family members occupied during trips.
 Whether you’re looking for brain games to help you stay sharp or games simply for fun, there is a wide variety of free and paid games available for download.

 Cell phones come with a rechargeable battery and charger.
 The life of your battery depends on how many hours you are using your phone and what you are using it for.
 Apps that demand a lot of screen activity will drain your battery faster than ones that function in the background.

 Shop Accessories & Related Products

 Cell Phone Maintenance Tips